midifungi/midifungi.js/docs/README.md

 :::
 ::: code-group-item Clone this site
 ::: tip Cloning this site locally
-Because this is a fantasy framework I'm not running ads or analytics (outside of what's provided by [hosting on Netlify](https://www.netlify.com/products/analytics/)).
-It's a completely self contained static [vuepress@next](https://v2.vuepress.vuejs.org/) site and JavaScript framework and everything is rendered locally.
+Midifungi is a completely self contained static [vuepress@next](https://v2.vuepress.vuejs.org/) site and JavaScript framework.
 Cloning this site for play, collaboration, or research is highly encouraged (commercial `/LICENSE` is generally MIT)

 To clone this site locally you'll need [NodeJS](https://nodejs.org/en/) installed on your system.
 It's also helpful to have [git](https://git-scm.com/) so that you can clone [from Github](https://github.com/midifungi/midifungi) and install the dependencies:
 ```bash